solo-io/gloo-docs/gloo/docs/gloo_integrations/ingress/_index.md

     First, we'll need to get the local cluster IP address and port that Gloo is exposing for all Ingress objects.
-We can get the local cluster information using the `glooctl proxy url --name <ingress name>` command.
+We can get the local cluster information using the `glooctl proxy url --name <proxy service name>` command.
 So for our example running on a local minikube, you would see output similar to the following.

     ```shell